favonia/cloudflare-ddns/README.markdown

 ### 🌥️ Cloudflare-specific Features

-- 📝 The updater will preserve existing [Cloudflare proxy statuses](https://developers.cloudflare.com/dns/proxy-status/), [TTLs](https://developers.cloudflare.com/dns/manage-dns-records/reference/ttl/), [comments](https://developers.cloudflare.com/dns/manage-dns-records/reference/record-attributes/).
-You can specify fallback values for when the updater needs to supply them.
+- 📝 The updater preserves existing [Cloudflare proxy statuses](https://developers.cloudflare.com/dns/proxy-status/), [TTLs](https://developers.cloudflare.com/dns/manage-dns-records/reference/ttl/), and [comments](https://developers.cloudflare.com/dns/manage-dns-records/reference/record-attributes/) for managed DNS records.
+You can set fallback values for cases where the updater needs to supply them.
 - 📜 The updater can maintain [lists](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) of detected IP addresses.
 These lists can then be referenced in any Cloudflare product that uses [Cloudflare’s Rules language](https://developers.cloudflare.com/ruleset-engine/), such as [Cloudflare Web Application Firewall (WAF)](https://developers.cloudflare.com/waf/) and [Cloudflare Rules](https://developers.cloudflare.com/rules/).
 (We call the lists “WAF lists”, but their use is not limited to Cloudflare WAF.)

 ### 🔔 Integration with Notification Services